ravidorr/ForkSure/docs/google-play/GOOGLE_PLAY_COMPLIANCE_FIX.md

 6. Verify email app opens with pre-filled report
 7. Send the email to confirm the flow works

-This implementation fully satisfies Google Play's AI-Generated Content policy requirements and should resolve the rejection issue.
+This implementation satisfies Google Play's AI-Generated Content policy requirements and should resolve the rejection issue.